eslint/eslint/docs/src/rules/no-restricted-imports.md

 ## When Not To Use It

 Don't use this rule or don't include a module in the list for this rule if you want to be able to import a module in your project without an ESLint error or warning.

+## Version

+This rule was introduced in ESLint 2.0.0-alpha-1.